Skip to contents

 Methods for converting existing data to tf

-tidyfun includes functions tfd and tfb for converting matrices, data frames, etc. to tf vectors.
-It also provides tf_gather & tf_nest in order to reshape tables with functional data, by going from wide to narrow or from long to short; functions like as.matrix, tf_spread & tf_unnest can reverse these data conversions.
+The underlying tf package provides the tfd and tfb constructors for converting matrices, data frames, etc. to tf vectors. tidyfun builds on those objects with tf_gather & tf_nest to reshape tables with functional data, by going from wide to narrow or from long to short; functions like as.matrix, tf_spread & tf_unnest can reverse these data conversions.

-See here details on getting data into (and out of) the tf format.
+See here for details on getting data into (and out of) the tf format.

 tidyverse verbs for dealing with functional data inside data frames

-All dplyr verbs work on tf-columns, so you can filter, mutate, group_by & summarize, etc., functional data pretty much like conventional “tidy” data. tidyfun adds several functions that are useful in conjunction with these, like tf_anywhere and tf_smooth.
+All dplyr verbs work on tf-columns, so you can filter, mutate, group_by & summarize, etc., functional data pretty much like conventional “tidy” data. tidyfun workflows also work naturally with tf helpers such as tf_anywhere and tf_smooth.

 See here to see how you can wrangle functional data.